You are here

 Definition

-Provides professional speech, language, and/or audiology services to individuals with communicative disabilities such as language or articulation disorders, hearing loss or impairments, cerebral palsy, cleft palate, stuttering or voice disorders, neurological speech disorders, or delayer/disordered articulation and language.
+Provides professional speech, language, and/or audiology services to individuals with typical and complex swallowing, cognitive, and communicative disabilities such as cognitive communication disorders, dysphagia, language or articulation disorders, hearing loss or impairments, dysfluency, voice disorders or motor speech disorders.

 Distinguishing Characteristics

-In an institution, residential facility, or as a member of an interdisciplinary team, develops habilitation or rehabilitation programs for individuals with speech, language, voice, fluency or hearing disabilities and monitors/evaluates their progress.
+In an institution, residential facility, or as a member of an interdisciplinary team, develops habilitation or rehabilitation programs for individuals with speech, language, voice, fluency, or hearing disabilities; and independently assesses and treats complex patient caseload, which includes planning evaluating, and treating patients.
+This class also mentors students, new staff and leads program development and process improvement projects.

 Typical Work

-Identifies and evaluates hearing, language, and speech abilities using various diagnostic tools;
+Identifies and evaluates hearing, language, cognition, swallowing, communication, and speech abilities using various diagnostic tools;

-Develops treatment programs with the cooperation of physicians, speech pathologists, audiologists, psychologists, social workers, physical and occupational therapists, counselors and teachers;
+Develops treatment programs in collaboration with physicians, speech pathologists, audiologists, psychologists, dietitians, respiratory therapists, social workers, physical and occupational therapists, counselors and/or teachers;

 Confers with family, clinical personnel, teachers, and other professional staff in the evaluation, treatment, and progression of client;